Lingua Franca Nova: Orthography

 LFN is normally written using the Latin alphabet.
 Its orthography is highly phonemic.

 LFN vowels (a, e, i, o and u) are pronounced as they are in Spanish or Italian (approximately as in bar, bait or bet, beet, boat or ball, and boot).
 The vowel sounds allow a degree of variation, especially a, e, and o.

-Diphthongs are ai [ai], au [au], eu [eu], and oi [oi] (approximately as in my, cow, "eh-w", and boy).
+Diphthongs are ai [ai], au [au], eu [eu], and oi [oi] (approximately as in my, cow, "eww", and boy).

 The letters i and u are used as semivowels ([j] and [w]) at the start of a word before a vowel (e.g. ioga), between vowels (e.g. joia), in li and ni (not in the first syllable of a word) between vowels (e.g. folia), and in cu and gu before a vowel (e.g. acua).
 The letter n is pronounced as in think ([ŋ]) before g (e.g. longa) and c (e.g. ance), and in -ng at the end of a syllable (e.g. bumerang).
 The letters a, e, and o may vary in pronunciation with possible allophones being [ɑ], [ɛ] or [eɪ], and [ɔ] or [oʊ]/[əʊ] respectively.

 Although stress is not phonemic in LFN, most words are stressed on the vowel or diphthong before the last consonant (e.g. casa, abeon, baia).
 Words with no vowel before the last consonant are accented on the first vowel (e.g. tio).
 Words ending in a diphthong are accented on the diphthong (e.g. cacau).
 Those ending in the double vowels ae, ao, ea, eo, oa, oe, or ui are accented on the first of these vowels (e.g. idea).
 The addition of -s or -es for plural nouns does not alter the stress.

 The phoneme /h/ is highly marginal and may be silent.

 The letters k, q, w, and y (ka, qua, wa, and ya) are available for words and names from other languages.
 Variations in pronunciation are acceptable.